jlivsey/Dvar/tests/sim/20210919-sim/README.md

-* Major change for this simulation R: Now objective function is weighted by the inverse of the noise scale parameter.
+### Major change for this simulation
+Now objective function is weighted by the inverse of the noise scale parameter.

 This simulation has: